 FOR IMMEDIATE RELEASE: January 16, 2009

-Obama to Tout Green Jobs, Economic Recovery Plan with Stop at Ohio Factory
+Obama to Showcase Green Jobs, Economic Recovery Plan with Stop at Ohio Factory

 Washington, D.C.—President-Elect Barack Obama will tout his American Recovery and Reinvestment Plan in Bedford Heights, Ohio at the Cardinal Fastener & Specialty Company, an expanding company with innovative production practices that manufactures parts used to construct wind turbines.